Orange, New South Wales: Public transport

 Orange Buslines operate a number of routes within the city and a service to the neighbouring city of Bathurst.
-Newman's Bus Service operates route two on weekdays to Blayney.
+Newman's Bus Service operates route 516 on weekdays to Blayney.
 Australia Wide Coaches operate a daily coach service to Sydney.

 NSW TrainLink operate several coach services with connecting train services from Lithgow to Sydney, as well as a less frequent coach service to Cootamundra for connection to Melbourne.

 Air

 Orange is also serviced by a regional-class airport, Orange Airport, located approximately 15 km to the south of the city, in an area known as Huntley.

 Railways

 Orange has two railway stations.
 The main station, on the Main Western Line to Bourke, was opened in 1877 and is served by the daily NSW TrainLink Central West XPT service between Sydney and Dubbo and the weekly Outback Xplorer service between Sydney and Broken Hill.
-A smaller station, opened in 1970, known as Orange East Fork, lies on the branch line to Broken Hill was served by the weekly Indian Pacific service to Perth but due to low passenger numbers using this station (16 for the entire year 2017) this "bare bones" station is no longer used and the Indian-Pacific no longer stopping between Mt.
-Victoria and Broken Hill.
+A smaller station, opened in 1970, known as Orange East Fork, lies on the branch line to Broken Hill was served by the weekly Indian Pacific service to Perth but due to low passenger numbers using this station (16 for the entire year 2017) this "bare bones" station is no longer used and the Indian-Pacific no longer stopping between Mount Victoria and Broken Hill.